Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Evading Capture

 Players can see in which city interpol is and a list of airports interpol may be at next.
-Interpol moves from airport to airport at random, whenever the player makes a decision.
+Interpol moves from airport to airport at random, whenever the player makes a decision in the game.

 #### Stamina